nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 - set the `default` property based on the assigned default value
 - set several validation rules based on `class-validator` decorators (if `classValidatorShim` set to `true`)
 - add a response decorator to every endpoint with a proper status and `type` (response model)
+- generate descriptions for properties and endpoints based on comments (if `introspectComments` set to `true`)
+- generate example values for properties based on comments (if `introspectComments` set to `true`)

 Please, note that your filenames **must have** one of the following suffixes: `['.dto.ts', '.entity.ts']` (e.g., `create-user.dto.ts`) in order to be analysed by the plugin.